 - protection of rare and endangered plants and animals in their natural habitat;

-- preservation of unique, rare or outstanding botanical, zoological or geological
+- preservation of unique, rare or outstanding botanical, zoological or geological phenomena;

 - perpetuation of important genetic resources; and

 - scientific research and educational uses associated with the natural environment.

 How did they originate?Between 1964 and 1974 Canada participated in a decade of research known as the International Biological Program (IBP), a worldwide endeavour involving 58 nations.
 A subcommittee for the Conservation of Terrestrial Communities (IBP-CT) was created, aimed at the establishment of a system of representative terrestrial and aquatic ecosystems around the world.
 In Canada this was largely funded by the National Research Council, and involved the description of biologically important sites on standard international check-sheets.
 Nearly 1000 check-sheets were completed in Canada, placing this country at the forefront of IBP-CT efforts, along with Australia and the United States.
 Many such sites were identified in British Columbia, and these became the nucleus of our present ecological reserves system.
 The IBP check-sheets are still an important, and in some cases, the only source of descriptive information for many British Columbia ecological reserves.

 An effective conservation program, however, requires more than identification and description of important ecosystems.
 The lands must be legally and permanently set aside if they are to serve their intended long-term function.
 Since most public lands in British Columbia are under provincial jurisdiction, provincial government involvement became necessary to carry the program forward.